zhiming99/rpc-frmwrk/logs.md

 ---
+[`Thu Mar 02 2023 08:58:47 PM Beijing`]
+1. Suspended investigation of `EchoMany response lost`.
+It happens outside `rpc-frmwrk`.
+However, we have found a way to prevent it from happening.
+It is not a fix, and we will work out a solution to the bug sometime in the future.
+2. Moved on the development of GmSSL support.
+We can start debugging as soon as we have completed the changes made to `rpcfg.py` and `updatecfg.py`, the GUI config tool.

 [`Sat Feb 18 2023 06:00:24 PM Beijing`]
 1. Still trying to fix `EchoMany response lost`.
 Now the bug seems to be outside the rpc-frmwrk, and it needs some time to verify.
 2. Meanwhile, we have fixed the segment fault bug on python testcase `iftest` and `hellowld` quitting.